antiflasher/apcach/README.md

 ### apcach color conversion to CSS

-Once the color is composed, convert it into one of the CSS formats and use as usual
+Once the color is composed, convert it into one of the CSS formats and use it as usual

 ```js
 import { apcach, apcachToCss } from "apcach";